rust-unofficial/awesome-rust/README.md

 A curated list of awesome Rust code and resources.
 Inspired by the other [awesome lists](https://github.com/bayandin/awesome-awesomeness).

-Ther goal is to have only projects that are mostly stable and useful to users.
-Projects that do not compile with Rust-nightly for a longer time should be removed.
+The goal is to have only projects that are mostly stable and useful to users.

 - [Awesome Rust](#awesome-rust)
   - [Applications written in Rust](#applications-written-in-rust)